mr152here/hexegg/README.md

 # hexegg

-Cross-platform terminal hex editor with some advanced features.
+Interactive hex editor for linux terminal (and other platforms) with some advanced features.

 ![hexegg](docs/assets/hexegg.png)